TokenBrice/blog/content/defi/_index.md

 ### Podcasts: Abel Abstracts - Weekly DeFi Catchup with TokenBrice

-Every week, Abel and I catch up and go over the new releases in the DeFi space, as well the articles & insights that caught our eyes: find it here - [🎙 Abel Abstracts](https://anchor.fm/abelsabstracts).
+Every week, Abel and I catch up and go over the new releases in the DeFi space, as well the articles & insights that caught our eyes: find it here - [More info on 🎙 Abel Abstracts]({{< relref path="/podcast/_index.md" >}}).

 ![Abel Abstracts - Weekly DeFi Catchup with TokenBrice](/img/others/abel-abstracts.jpeg)